capcodigital/devops-maturity/guidelines/security/implementation.md

 This code can be part of your Infrastructure as Code (IaC) scripts and version-controlled like software code.
 It allows for automated and consistent policy enforcement when provisioning and managing AWS resources.

 Please note that this is a simplified example for illustrative purposes.
-In real-world scenarios, policies can be more complex and comprehensive, involving multiple resources, roles, and conditions, depending on your organization's specific requirements.
+In real-world scenarios, policies can be more complex and comprehensive, involving multiple resources, roles, and conditions, depending on your organisation's specific requirements.